In order to fully understand the term “sweatshop-free”, it’s important to look at the meaning of the word “sweatshop”.

 Instead, the clothing was being made by workers under comfortable conditions and for a living wage – “free” from the horrors of sweatshops.

 The company aimed to recognize each employee as an individual, giving them a voice and an opinion, regardless of their position.

-Ever since it was founded in 1989, American Apparel has paid their workers fairly, treated them in a humane manner and campaigned for equal rights and better conditions in the clothing industry.
+Ever since it was founded in 1989, American Apparel has paid its workers fairly, treated them in a humane manner, and campaigned for equal rights and better conditions in the clothing industry.

 American Apparel isn’t the only company that is against the use of sweatshops.

-ModCloth, American Love Affair and Cana Collection all sell clothing which is made in America rather than in overseas sweatshops.
+ModCloth, American Love Affair, and Cana Collection all sell clothing that is made in America rather than in overseas sweatshops.